samangh/rat/README.md

+# RAT project repository

-This a Debian repository for the RAT project.
-This repository is to be used with Debian bullseye and later.
+This a Debian repository for the [RAT project](https://gitlab.com/Project-Rat).
+This repository is to be used with Debian `bullseye` and later.

 To use, run the following a root: